 For more than a decade, CSS's steel manufacturing operation, as part of a U.S. industry coalition, petitioned the U.S. Government under our international trade laws for relief in the form of antidumping and countervailing duties against wire rod and rebar products from a number of foreign countries.
 Many of those cases were successful and led to a decrease in finished steel imports into CSS's domestic markets from the peak reached in fiscal 2016.
-During fiscal 2019, antidumping duty orders were in effect related to imports of rebar from Belarus, China, Indonesia, Japan, Latvia, Mexico, Moldova, Poland, Taiwan, Turkey and Ukraine; a countervailing duty order was in effect related to imports of rebar from Turkey; antidumping duty orders were in effect related to imports of wire rod from Belarus, Brazil, China, Indonesia, Italy, Korea, Mexico, Moldova, Russia, South Africa, Spain, Ukraine, United Arab Emirates, the United Kingdom, and Trinidad and Tobago; and countervailing duty orders were in effect related to imports of wire rod from Brazil, China, Italy, and Turkey.
+During fiscal 2020, antidumping duty orders were in effect related to imports of rebar from Belarus, China, Indonesia, Japan, Latvia, Mexico, Moldova, Poland, Taiwan, Turkey and Ukraine; a countervailing duty order was in effect related to imports of rebar from Turkey; antidumping duty orders were in effect related to imports of wire rod from Belarus, Brazil, China, Indonesia, Italy, Korea, Mexico, Moldova, Russia, South Africa, Spain, Ukraine, United Arab Emirates, the United Kingdom, Trinidad and Tobago and Turkey; and countervailing duty orders were in effect related to imports of wire rod from Brazil, China, Italy and Turkey.

 The duties imposed as part of these orders are periodically reassessed through the administrative review process.
 In addition, every five years the U.S. Government conducts sunset reviews to determine whether revocation of the orders would likely lead to resumption of dumping and subsidization and negatively impact the U.S. domestic industry.
 Affirmative decisions allow the orders to continue for an additional five years.
-The sunset review for rebar from Belarus, China, Indonesia, Latvia, Moldova, Poland and Ukraine was initiated in June 2018 and, following an affirmative sunset decision in October 2018, orders covering these countries remain in place for another five years.
-The third sunset review covering wire rod from Brazil, Indonesia, Mexico, Moldova and Trinidad and Tobago, was initiated in June 2019 and is pending.
-The first sunset review covering rebar from Mexico and Turkey (from the 2014 investigation) will commence in October 2019.
+The sunset review for rebar from Belarus, China, Indonesia, Latvia, Moldova, Poland and Ukraine was initiated in June 2018, and, following an affirmative decision in October 2018, orders covering these countries remain in place for another five years.
+The first sunset review covering rebar from Mexico and Turkey (from the 2014 investigation) commenced in October 2019, and, following an affirmative decision in September 2020, orders covering these countries remain in place for another five years.
+The third sunset review covering wire rod from Brazil, Indonesia, Mexico, Moldova and Trinidad and Tobago, was initiated in June 2019, and, following an affirmative decision in July 2020, orders covering these countries remain in place for another five years.

-There are antidumping and countervailing duty orders in effect in Canada covering rebar from Belarus, China, Chinese Taipei, Hong Kong, Japan, South Korea, Portugal, Spain and Turkey that we expect will continue to lead to a reduction in the volume of imports into Canada from these countries.
+There are antidumping and countervailing duty orders in effect in Canada covering rebar from Belarus, China, Chinese Taipei (Taiwan), Hong Kong, Japan, South Korea, Portugal, Spain and Turkey that we expect will continue to lead to a reduction in the volume of imports into Canada from these countries.